 Sometimes, despite your best efforts, you may have a problem with diapers getting buildup and repelling moisture.
 This can be for a variety of reasons including improper wash routine, mineral buildup, detergent buildup, someone using a non-cloth diaper safe diaper cream or fabric softener, etc.

-Residue causes, prevention and treatment are a blog post all in itself, but basically if you have reason to suspect this may be a problem, stripping may be your answer.
-If your diapers smell bad after being washed, baby is getting frequent rashes or you know that a product not recommended for cloth has been used, then residue may be the cause of your leaks.
+Residue causes, prevention, and treatment are a blog post all in itself, but basically, if you have reason to suspect this may be a problem, stripping may be your answer.
+If your diapers smell bad after being washed, the baby is getting frequent rashes or you know that a product not recommended for cloth has been used, the residue may be the cause of your leaks.

 There are ways to test for repelling, for example by dropping water on your diapers and seeing if it beads up.
 I personally prefer looking for other signs of residue, as these tests aren't extremely accurate.
 Many fabrics require there to be pressure (e.g. the weight of baby's bum) on the fabric for moisture to absorb, so it may appear to repel moisture when really it is not.

 Notice that I put residue waaay down at the bottom of the flowchart for leak troubleshooting.
 This is because the other factors should be checked first, as frequent stripping shouldn't be necessary, and can be hard on fabrics depending on what technique you use.
 I suggest using the stripping method recommended by the manufacturer, as many of the advice floating around the internet can be extremely damaging to your diapers.

 Don't hesitate to contact us.
 We will help you figure out the cause of your leaks.
 You don't have to go through life with a damp lap because you have chosen to cloth diaper, and you most definitely don't have to switch to sposies to prevent the problem.
 My email is always open: firstname.lastname@example.org.